vadimkholodilo/Debian-LAMP-installer/README.md

 I thought about doing something cross-platform, but there are a lot of platform-specific details.
 So, it is better and easier to create several repositories.
 When they are ready, I will include links to them as well.
 LAMP stands for Linux, Apache, PHP, and MySQL.
 However, MySQL is replaced with MariaDB.
 I just like MariaDB for its better performance and some features which are not available in the community edition of MySQL.
+## Folder structure
+In the root directory you will find scripts which can be run directly. inc folder contains some scripts which are used by other scripts.
+Do not run anything from this folder. virtual_host contains scripts which are used to create virtual hosts in NGINX or Apache.
+They can be run directly.
+Each folder also contains its own readme.md where you will find more details.

 # How to use it
 There will be no interractive installer to keep it simple and reusable.